Embraer C-390 Millennium: Brazil

-In February 2021, during Operational Exercise “Culminating”, in Louisiana, United States, the KC-390 conducted joint flights with US Air Force C-17 and C-130 airlifters.
-At that time, the combined force launched 4,000 paratroopers in a single night jump.
-In the same year, after the Haiti earthquake, the C-390 was dispatched to the country with around eleven tons of medicine and specialized firefighting equipment for search and rescue in collapsed structures, search dogs and doctors.
+In February 2021, during Operational Exercise "Culminating", in Louisiana, United States, the KC-390 conducted joint flights with US Air Force C-17 and C-130 airlifters.
+The combined force launched 4,000 paratroopers in a single night jump.
+In 2021, after the Haiti earthquake, the C-390 was dispatched to Haiti with around eleven tons of medicine and specialized firefighting equipment for search and rescue in collapsed structures, search dogs and doctors.

 A single C-390 flew to Ushuaia carrying spare parts in support of a FAB C-130 that was on an Antarctic operation.
-In the Russian-Ukrainian conflict of 2022, a KC-390 and a VC-99B Legacy were sent with a mission to rescue Brazilian nationals and other countries, the mission also brought a total of around 12 tons of humanitarian aid to Ukraine.
+In the 2022 Russian invasion of Ukraine, a KC-390 and a VC-99B Legacy were sent with a mission to rescue Brazilian nationals and other countries.
+The mission also brought around 12 tons of humanitarian aid to Ukraine.
 The mission rescued national, Ukrainian, Argentine and Colombian citizens, all of whom were taken to Brazil.

-In February 2022, the Brazilian Government and Embraer agreed to downsize the former's order for C-390s to 22, which was a reduction from the original order for 28 aircraft.
+In February 2022, the Brazilian government and Embraer agreed to downsize the former's order for C-390s to 22, which was a reduction from the original order for 28 aircraft.
 This measure, which was taken as a financial austerity measure due to COVID-19, was less severe than early suggestions for as few as 15.
 At this point, four C-390s were in FAB service.

 As of June 2022, a C-390 from the Fat Squadron (1st/1st GT) of the FAB participated for the first time in the Brazilian Antarctic Campaign, dropping supply loads for the Comandante Ferraz Antarctic Station.

-Hungary

-On 17 November 2020, almost six months after the Hungarian Air Force had retired its last Soviet-era An-26 military cargo plane, Embraer announced that Hungary had signed an order for two KC-390s, along with full training, support and maintenance.
-The first aircraft is to be delivered to Hungary in 2023, with the second following in 2024.
-The configurations that the Hungarian Defence Forces ordered include the Intensive Care Unit (ICU) kit, enabling Hungary to provide intensive care medicine in humanitarian missions abroad.

-On 19 November 2021, Embraer started assembly of the first Hungarian KC-390 at its Gavião Peixoto facility.
+The C-390 participated in 2022 in Operation Cooperation VII in Colombia, operating on runways of up to 2,100 meters, at altitudes simulating missions of humanitarian assistance and paratrooper launches.